intel/QAT_Engine/README.md

 Param 3:        0
 Param 4:        NULL
 Description:
-    This message changes the engines mode to use the Intel&reg; QAT Drivers event driven polling feature.
+    This message changes the engines mode to use the Intel(R) QAT Drivers event driven polling feature.
 It must be sent if required after engine creation but before engine initialization.
 It should not be sent after engine initialization.